4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- During Go-To-Market planning
 	- Support funding decisions & hiring plans
 	- Define the ideal customer profile
+## Trivia
+- Q: List 3 components of an idea
+	- Team
+	- Product
+	- Market
+- Q: what makes a market attractive?
+	- Many facets define an attractive market.
+Here are a few
+		- Size
+		- Growth: growing quickly is attractive
+		- Competition: just because there’s a lot of competition does not mean it’s unattractive
+		- Stability: supply chain, manufacturing seasonality, changing technologies
+		- Quick to adopt novel products
+			- Consumer electronics are adopted quickly
+			- Utilities do not adopt new technologies quickly
+		- Channels to the customer
+			- Unattractive channels
+				- A select few companies own all channels to the customer
+				- Fragment market: expensive to reach the customer
+		- Budgets- people in companies, labs, institutions have money to spend to solve the types of problems you have documented that they have
 ## 🔍 **Key Definitions**
 - ### 1. **TAM – Total Addressable Market**
 	- **Definition**: The total demand for your solution if there were **no barriers**—global scope.